EpicCarlito/EmailChecker/README.md

 # EmailChecker

 A simple way to check if an email exists!
-You can also check the domain of the email.
+You can also check the domain of the email with the second parameter.
 **Warning:** Port 25 must be allowed!
 (Or email checks return false)

 ## Installation